amandakeasson/edu-cater/README.md

 ### Introduction:

 edu-cater is a tool for custom course recommendations on Coursera.
-Course recommendations are often based on courses with highly similar content, but students may wish to select courses that are *somewhat* related to a skillset that they already possess, while also learning a new set of skills.
+When a course is viewed on Coursera, the user receives recommendations for other courses that tend to be highly similar in content.
+This current system is not well-catered to users who are looking to learn new skills, as it is unclear how they can transition smoothly from their area of expertise to a new topic they wish to learn.

 This is where edu-cater comes in.
 It uses topic modeling and graph theory to provide customized curricula of courses to users.
 The details of the process are described below.

 ### Setup and installation:

 Run the following code to set up edu-cater:

 `cd edu-cater`
 `pip install -r requirements.txt`
 `python setup.py`

 ### How does edu-cater work?